binerogroup/documentation/_sources/storage/object-storage/object-encryption.rst.txt

 in the :doc:`S3 API <s3>`.

 When using this method you are responsible for sending an encryption key for the object in each API requests to retrieve or write to it.
-This needs to be an encryption key that works with AES-256 that is used.
+This needs to be an encryption key that works with AES-256.

-The data is stored at rest (on disk) with your encryption key and the encryption key is not saved by Binero.
+The data gets stored at rest (on disk) with your encryption key and the encryption key is not saved by Binero.
 This way you don't have to handle the encryption or decryption of objects and only manage the encryption key sent.

 To get started with using SSE-C, see below: